 I have talked a lot about Google AdSense in the past, and I have also recommended AdSense as one of the best contextual ad networks for your blog.
-With the quality of ads and a safe recurring income, AdSense is one of the safest blog monetization networks available to bloggers today.
+With the high-quality of ads and its safe recurring income, AdSense is a great blog monetization network.

-AdSense is considered to be the best money-making program for bloggers for the following reasons:
+AdSense is considered to be one of the best money-making programs for bloggers for the following reasons:

-- You don’t have to worry about the quality of ads.
+- You don’t have to worry about low-quality ads.

 - You don’t have to manually change the ads after a certain time.

-- You don’t have to worry about payment, as AdSense payments are reliable.
+- You don’t have to worry about payment (AdSense payments are very reliable).